jdelrue/info_grid/docs/concepts/commercial_token_value_calculation.md

 ### estimation

-- We estimate that averaged out each compute unit will requireed 20 GB of transfered data per month (which is conservative).
+- We estimate that averaged out each compute unit will require 20 GB of transfered data per month (which is conservative).
-- We estimate that averaged out each storage unit will requireed 2% of its capacity transfered per month.
+- We estimate that averaged out each storage unit will require 2% of its capacity transfered per month.

 # example calculation

 ![](images/token_value_calc.png)

-- This is an example list of x farmers.
+- this is an example list of x farmers.
-- Each of them provides a certain amount of resource units
+- each of them provides a certain amount of resource units.
-- we can calculate the provided cu/su/nu out of the resource units (formula's above)
+- we can calculate the provided cu/su/nu out of the resource units (formula's above).
 - this results in a nr of cloud units available.
-- we can then multiply the cloud units with commercial average prices on the grid
+- we can then multiply the cloud units with commercial average prices on the grid.
 - this results in a total commercial value.

-The above example shows a USD $89,915,106 value for this example.
+The above example shows a USD $89,915,106 value.

 # link to token valuation